How to Grow Grapes and Grapevine

 Planting the Seeds

 The seeds should be taken out from the refrigerator in early spring and planted in pots filled with good soil.
-They should be planted individually in small pots or in bigger pots with minimum 1 ½” (3.8 cm) distance between them.
+They should be planted individually in small pots or in bigger pots with a minimum 1 ½” (3.8 cm) distance between them.
 Some points should be kept in mind:

 Grape seeds usually sprout between 2-8 weeks.